-The student must complete 924 number of hours of training.
+The student must complete 924 hours of training.
 Students are strongly discouraged from missing class time.
-Make-up of missed classes does not erase an absence from a student's record.
 A student must schedule make-up time with the Program Administrator or with their instructor.
-Make-up of missed classes does not erase an absence from a student's record.
-If there are extenuating circumstances such as but not limited to a death in the family or the student is hospitalized, the student should discuss the matter with the Program Administrator.
+The absence is not erased from the student's record even if student makes up the missed class time.
+The student should inform the Program Administrator if there are extenuating circumstances such as, but not limited to, a death in the family or the student is hospitalized.
 This communication may be electronic (email/text).
-The Program Administrator may require that the student provide written documentation of the circumstances and/or meet to discuss the nature of the absence.
+The Program Administrator may require that the student provide supporting documentation of the circumstances and/or meet to discuss the nature of the absence in further detail.